 Civil liability exemptions of ISPs' liability are regulated in art.
 6:196c DCC.
 As in the E-commerce Directive, mere conduit providers are exempted from liability (cf. art.
 6:196c(1) DCC) if they do not: (a) initiate the transmission, (b) determine who receives the information, and; (c) select or change the information.
 Caching providers are not liable (cf. art.
-6:196c(3) DCC) if they: (a) do not change information, (b) respect access conditions, e.g. information behind pay walls should not be cached and offered for free, (c) information is updated according to generally recognized procedures, (d) do not change tracking and tracing software, and (e) remove the cached information promptly once it is known that the original information or that it be made inaccessible.
+6:196c(3) DCC) if they: (a) do not change information, (b) respect access conditions, e.g. information behind pay walls should not be cached and offered for free, (c) information is updated according to generally recognized procedures, (d) do not change tracking and tracing software, and (e) remove the cached information promptly once it is known that the original information is no longer there or if competent authorities have ordered removal of the original information or that it be made inaccessible.
 Hosting providers are exempted (cf. art.
 6:196c (4) DCC) if they have no knowledge of unlawful content and if they remove or make inaccessible the information as soon as they do acquire this knowledge.